foaudkajj/inventory-management-ws/README.md

 - **DELETE /api/users/:id**: Delete a user.
 - (And more endpoints as needed for your application)

-## Localization
-Localization is implemented using the `i18next` framework, allowing users to access the API in their preferred language.
-The language can be specified in the request headers.

 ## Authentication
 Authentication is performed using JWT (JSON Web Tokens).
 Users can obtain a token by sending their credentials to the `/auth/login` endpoint.
 Subsequent requests to protected endpoints require the inclusion of the JWT token in the request headers.